chef/chef-server/docs-chef-io/content/server/upgrades.md

 ### Upgrading to 15.x

 Chef Infra Server 15.0 moved from Elasticsearch to OpenSearch as its search index.

-{{% server_upgrade_duration %}}
+{{% chef-server/server_upgrade_duration %}}

 The Chef Infra Server 15 upgrade does not automatically reindex existing external Elasticsearch installations.

-The upgrade duration might be more If you are upgrading from Chef Infra Server 12.x/13.x as It runs automatic reindexing.
+The upgrade duration might take more time if you are upgrading from Chef Infra Server 12.x/13.x, as it automatically reindexes your database.

 ### Upgrading to 14.x